-Strategy 5.1.1: The City should continue to work with County officials to ensure optimum EMS services on the island and maintain basic medical emergency services through the Fire Department.
-(Ongoing; Fire Department)

-Strategy 5.1.2: Develop and implement a method of distribution for the Disaster Preparedness Plan.
+- Strategy 5.1.1: The City should continue to work with County officials to ensure optimum EMS services on the island and maintain basic medical emergency services through the Fire Department.
+(Ongoing; Fire Department) - Strategy 5.1.2: Develop and implement a method of distribution for the Disaster Preparedness Plan.
 (Ongoing; General Government and Fire Department)

-Goal 5.2: Support the installation of water and sewer services where these services do not currently exist-required for public health.
+Goal 5.2: Support the installation of sewer services where these services do not currently exist.

-Strategy 5.2.1: The City should meet periodically with the Water and Sewer Commission and strive for a "team approach" to addressing waste water and water issues that will arise in future years.
+- Strategy 5.2.1: The City should meet periodically with the Water and Sewer Commission and strive for a "team approach" to addressing waste water and water issues that will arise in future years.
+(Ongoing; General Government and City Council) - Strategy 5.2.2: In conjunction with the Water and Sewer Commission, the City should take those steps appropriate to facilitate additional sewer service on the island.
 (Ongoing; General Government and City Council)

-Strategy 5.2.2: In conjunction with the Water and Sewer Commission, the City should take those steps appropriate to facilitate additional sewer service on the island-where public health is benefited.